 NAATI is committed to providing a safe testing environment and takes the health and safety of our candidates and staff seriously.
 We anticipate that 2021, particularly in the first half of the year, will continue to have challenges with state or city-based restrictions impacting our normal business operations and our availability to deliver face-to-face testing.

 Please accept that NAATI is doing all it can to ensure that candidates are well informed and able to take a test in a safe, fair and timely manner.
-However, the rapidly changing nature of COVID-19 restrictions and precautions may lead to schedule and venue changes with short notice.
-NAATI’s preference is to test in a face-to-face format, however we have developed an online version of the interpreting tests.
+Regarding Interpreting tests, NAATI prefers administering them in a face-to-face setting, however, we are also able to administer them online in the event further restrictions prevent testing onsite.
 Almost 200 candidates in 18 languages successfully took their test in this way last year.

 Where local restrictions prevent us testing face-to-face, candidates will be offered the option to take the online test if possible or reschedule to a future date once restrictions have eased.
 At this time, Auslan testing is not available online and candidates will be contacted to reschedule their test date if face-to-face testing is not possible.